 In 2005, the Commission completed the basic framework of a land use plan for the Southeastern Wisconsin Region to the year 2035.
 The year 2035 plan represents the fifth generation regional land use plan, prior plans having been prepared for the design years of 1990, 2000, 2010, and 2020.
 The year 2035 land use plan includes recommendations for urban service areas, environmentally significant lands, and rural areas in the seven-county Region.
 The plan includes a database of planned population, households, and employment levels and land use for the Region that is adaptable for use in a wide range of regional and local planning activities.
-In 2008, the Commission began work on refining and detailing the residential component of that plan, which would result in a housing element for the comprehensive regional plan.
-During 2012 work was completed on a preliminary draft housing plan, and public meetings were held to obtain public comment on the plan.
+In 2008, the Commission began work on refining and detailing the residential component of that plan, resulting in a housing element for the comprehensive regional plan.
+The Regional Housing Plan was adopted by the Commission in March 2013.
+The report documenting the plan was published in May, and was transmitted to Federal and State agencies and to county and local units of government in May and June, 2013.